5 Pivotal Steps to Boost Stakeholder Engagement for Your Project

 Summary

-Boost stakeholder engagement, so they are interested, committed, involved, and they support your project to make it successful
+Boost stakeholder engagement, so they are interested, committed, involved, and they support your project to make it successful.

 Engage Stakeholders by helping them report on your progress, defining their needs, defining how they are engaged, tailoring their communications, and keeping them updated.

-You need stakeholder support, especially if they are communicating with others about your project and you are not around.
 What they say, how they say it, and how much they support your project for its success, is a measure of how much you have engaged them.

 Action Steps / Apply This Knowledge